 Many students and parents in China have heard that U.S. higher education institutions (HEIs) are “easy to get into, hard to graduate from.”

 The U.S. college admissions process is relatively easy, compared to China’s National College Entrance Examination.
 Therefore, Chinese students feel like it will be easy to apply to colleges and universities in the U.S. First, they will probably focus on their entrance exams (such as the TOEFL, IELTS, SAT, and ACT).
 Next, they might consider financial aid options and think about how they will pay for tuition.
 Then, they will make preparations to travel and study abroad.

 However, this is where the college planning often stops.
 Few Chinese students will prepare adequately for learning and living in the U.S. And they might not pause to consider if they will have a hard time graduating, once they enroll.

 Chinese students should take note: An acceptance letter is not the end of your study abroad planning—it is the beginning.

-Accredited U.S. HEIs, particularly those that are highly ranked, require all students, domestic as well as international, to meet certain academic standards, otherwise the students cannot graduate.
+Accredited U.S. HEIs require all students to meet academic standards in order to graduate.
 U.S. HEIs generally use the 4.0 scale and require undergraduates to maintain a 2.0 GPA or higher to graduate.
 Specific school demands may differ; for instance, some universities also call for a 2.0 minimum or higher GPA in all major courses.

-In the U.S., GPA determines a student’s academic standing, which is ranked according to the following categories:
+In the United States, GPA is ranked according to the following categories: